Lanhydrock Respryn Ramble

 Respryn car park, grid ref: SX099636

 Take the track and footbridge next to the car park entrance, then turn left over Respryn Bridge.
-Turn right through the kissing gate and follow either of the two footpaths down the river.
+Turn right and follow the footpath alongside the river.

 Bridge and railway

 The River Fowey rises near Brown Willy on Bodmin Moor and flows for 30 miles (48km) before reaching the sea.
 The river crossing here has long been important and 'res', in Cornish means ford.
 The first bridge was mentioned in 1300 and the current bridge dates from the 15th century, with later additions.
 The main railway line which runs alongside this walk links London to Penzance and was constructed by the Cornwall Railway in 1859.
 For a short while, until the station now called Bodmin Parkway was opened, passengers for Bodmin had to use a small halt here at Respryn.